 Firefighter, fighter pilot, politician, whistleblower, writer, someone who somehow made a difference.

-Not very.
 It’s personal in the sense that I write the stories I would have liked to read as a teenager (and still enjoy reading today).
 It’s personal in that I write in genres and for age groups that interest me.
 It’s also personal in that I’m proud of the act of writing itself because it’s no easy thing to see a novel through to completion.
 But it’s not personal in many other ways, and I think those aspects are what people most mean when they ask this question.